edusouzaxx/english-public/11-welcome-presentation.md

 ### **1. Opening: Greeting and Gratitude**

-> **Start with a friendly tone** and express enthusiasm for being part of the team.
+> **Tips:** Start with a friendly tone and express enthusiasm for being part of the team.

 - Good morning, everyone.
 - First, I’d like to thank you for the welcome.
 - I also want to thank everyone who supported me throughout the hiring process, Javier, Celine, Daniel, Cristoph.
 - As well as anyone else involved that I haven't met yet.
 - I’m truly excited about joining the J. Safra Sarasin team and beginning this new chapter in my life and career.
-- I look forward to start contributing to our projects and learning from all of you.”
+- I look forward to start contributing to our projects and learning from all of you.

 ---

 ### **2. Personal Introduction**

+> **Tips:**

-> My name is Eduardo
+- My name is Eduardo
-> I'm from Brazil.
+- I'm from Brazil.
-> I'm 45 years old.
+- I'm 45 years old.
-> I'm married.
+- I'm married.
-> I'm a father of three daughters.
+- I'm a father of three daughters.
-> I'm an IT professional with over 25 years of experience.
+- I'm an IT professional with over 25 years of experience.

 ---